MonomialIdeal Class¶

 Given a monomial ideal

-, returns the intesection ofself
+other, returns the intesection ofselfandother.OUTPUT:

 A

-object representing the intersection ofself
+MonomialIdealobject representing the intersection ofselfandother.

 EXAMPLE: